 Entry in the Priscilla & Aquila Centre’s Women’s Writing Award is free of charge.

-Winners announced: Priscilla & Aquila Centre Annual Conference
+Winners will be announced at the Priscilla & Aquila Centre Annual Conference the following year.

 Article (2500-3000 words): Beth Webb, “Different brains: one body.
 Embracing neurodiversity as gospel people”.